 Application form - Dos and Don'ts

-For those of you who were successful in the eligibility stage, there are nine more stages to the application process, including online assessments, interviews, practical and physical tests.
+For those of you who will be successful in the eligibility stage, there are several more stages to the application process, including online assessments, interviews, practical and physical tests.

 While there is a lot of information on the fitness side of being a firefighter, what should you consider when moving forward with the application form?

 The first section captures your personal details, which includes your address and requires you to detail your sickness absence levels in the past 12 months.

 If this exceeds five days you will be asked to provide further details.
 HR will review the information provided and will make a fair and consistent judgement on whether you pass this section.